Lea County Correctional Facility, Nm

 Q

-Who should I contact at Lea County Correctional Facility for help with communications?
+Is there someone at Lea County Correctional Facility who helps inmates with communications?

-The facility lists an assigned inmate advocate, Moriama Valeriano, as a local contact for communication questions.
+Yes.
+The facility's assigned inmate advocate is Moriama Valeriano, who serves as a local contact for inmate matters.

 Communication